top of page

 Teachers frustrated with a months-long stalemate in contract negotiations with the Juneau School District staged a mock walkout during a school board meeting Tuesday night.

-"If you do not choose to respect your educators, this is what will happen," Kelley Harvey, a teacher for the last 27 years, said before she and about 70 of her colleagues walked past the school board members and superintendent.
+"If you do not choose to respect your educators, this is what will happen," said Kelley Harvey, a JSD elementary school teacher for the last 27 years.

-About 70 teachers from the Juneau Education Association union walk out in a demonstration during a Juneau Board of Education meeting on Tuesday, Nov.
+About 70 educators from the Juneau Education Association union walk out in a demonstration during a Juneau Board of Education meeting on Tuesday, Nov.
 18, 2025.
 (Video courtesy of JEA)

 "It is, of course, always preferable to reach a voluntary agreement," the district's website states.
 "The District team remains committed to keeping communication open and remains willing to continue meeting in the hopes a successor agreement will soon be reached."